 Sadly, Gerri passed away in June of 2009 and Frank in June of 2013, but their legacy lives on through Dana and Brittany.

 Dana Desiderio was destined from birth to become a major player in the world of horses.
 Dana started riding at the age of two and broke her first horse at six.
 She trained with internationally acclaimed trainers, including Gene LaCroix who owned and operated the famed Lasma Arabians in Scottsdale, Arizona.
 Dana began to travel with her mother to horseshows when school was out.
 At home she would work for the family business, managing the breeding program and take part in training activities.
 By 18 she was a professional trainer and by 25 a certified horseshow judge.
 She worked at Desiderio Ltd. for more than 20 years before assuming sole management in 2005.

 Despite the busy schedule of a top-performing equine facility and riding team Dana is active in the community and in local Government.
 After many years of both elected and appointed community service (including terms on the Township School and Planning Boards and County Planning Board), she was elected Committeewoman in 2010 and in January 2012 was Township Mayor.
-She is now Deputy Mayor.
+She is now Mayor for 2021.

 In addition to Brittany, Dana has two sons, Chase and Austin.
-Chase is currently a freshman at West Point (United States Military Academy) and Austin is a junior in high school.
+Chase recently graduated from West Point (United States Military Academy) and Austin is a junior at the University of South Florida.

 Brittany Desiderio, like her mother, has horses in her blood.
 Brittany began riding at the age of two and was showing at nationals by the age of six.
 Brittany is a multi-national champion, who earned her first national championship title at the age of 11.
 Brittany is a very versatile rider and has earned the national championship roses in everything from hunter pleasure and hunter jumper to western pleasure and western sidesaddle.